VladimirVinarsky/test-gitbook-space/first-group/formatting-examples.md

 {% endtab %}
 {% endtabs %}

+{% hint style="success" %}
+The exit code 0 means success in linux world
+{% endhint %}

 {% hint style="info" %}
+Using tab completion can save you a lot of typing:)
+{% endhint %}

+{% hint style="warning" %}
 Be aware that things can change so keep saving.
 {% endhint %}

-{% hint style="info" %}
+{% hint style="danger" %}
 the `rm -rf /` is a very dangerous command
-{% endhint %}

-{% hint style="info" %}
-Using tab completion can save you a lot of typing:)
 {% endhint %}